ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/server/ongoing-tasks/etl/raven.markdown

 }
 {CODE-BLOCK/}

+---

-#### Example - filtering deletions using generic function
+#### Example - filtering deletions using the generic function

-- If you define ETL for all documents, regardless a collection they belong to, then the generic function might become very handy to filter out deletions using a collection name
+If you define ETL for all documents, regardless a collection they belong to, then the generic function can be used to filter out deletions by specifying a collection name

 {CODE-BLOCK:javascript}
 function deleteDocumentsBehavior(docId, collection) {